lsst/rtn-045/index.rst

 Release.
 --------
-To "release" the new version of main to prod branch (i.e., to update all RSP users' tutorial notebooks), open a new pull request from the main to the prod (production) branch, and rebase and merge.
-Do not squash commits, in order to keep prod and main with the same commit history.
-This stage does not need another review.
-Usually Melissa or Matthew handle this.
-The very last step is to do a final PR of prod->main, rebase and merge, to ensure main is now 'up to date' with prod, and avoid future conflicts.
+To "release" the new version of main to prod branch (i.e., to update all RSP users' tutorial notebooks), ask Melissa or Matthew to handle it.
+This stage does not need another review. *Delete current prod-prior-to-rebranch.
+Rename prod to prod-prior-to-rebranch.
+Then create new prod branch from main.
+Doing it this way avoids weird git issues that cause conflicts in main-->prod merges.*

 Coordinate.
 -----------